bukomp/viomba-coding-task/README.md

    - `cheerio` is used for parsing the fetched HTML data.

 2. **Function: `getLinks`**:
-   - It's an asynchronous function that recursively fetches links from a Wikipedia article.
+   - This is an asynchronous function that fetches and processes links from a given Wikipedia article.
-   - The depth specifies how deep the function should go when following links.
+   - It takes five parameters: `article`, `depth`, `limit`, `indentation`, and `visited`.
+   - `article` is the name of the Wikipedia article from which to start fetching links.
+   - `depth` is the number of levels to follow links.
+If `depth` is 0, the function will only print the current article.
+If `depth` is less than 0, the function will return without doing anything.
-   - Limit determines how many links to fetch per article.
+   - `limit` is the maximum number of links to fetch from each article.
+   - `indentation` is a string used to indent the printed article names according to their depth level.
+It defaults to an empty string.
-   - `visited` set keeps track of already visited articles to avoid cyclic reference.
+   - `visited` is a Set used to keep track of already visited articles to prevent cyclic references and repeated processing.
+It defaults to a new, empty Set.
+   - The function first checks the `depth` parameter to determine whether to continue processing.
+   - It then adds the current `article` to the `visited` set to avoid revisiting it in the future.
-   - The function fetches data from Wikipedia, then uses cheerio to parse the links from the article content.
+   - The function fetches the HTML content of the `article` from Wikipedia using `axios`, and loads it into `cheerio` for parsing.
+   - It removes any `div` elements with a `role` attribute set to `"note"` that appear before the first paragraph.
+   - It then finds all `a` elements (links) in the article content, and processes them according to the `limit` and `visited` set.
+   - The function prints the current `article` name, indented according to its depth level.
+   - Finally, it recursively calls itself for each unvisited link found, decreasing the `depth` by 1 and passing the updated `visited` set.

 3. **Function: `main`**:
    - It's the main function that acts as the entry point.